xgodcn/vim-soko/spre/readme.txt

   #macro block is executed when converting HTML.
 This block is executed as
   function and the block is replaced with the result of the function.
-The result should be string or list (argument for append()).
+The result should be string or list.
 If no value is returned, block is just deleted.  #macro block can also be used to create attr dictionary for #pre block.

   [attr] is VimL dictionary, used for HTML conversion.
   Following key can be used: